Frexmax/PI-Digit-Calculator/README.md

 # PI-Digit-Calculator
-App to calculate digits of pi using Celery - project for the JetBrains PostTagger Reimagined internship application
+App to calculate digits of Pi using Flask Celery - project for the JetBrains PostTagger Reimagined internship application

 ![Application Result Page](imgs/application_example.png)